 There are book collectors, then there are amateur book collectors, and then there’s me.
 I’m like an amateur amateur.
 That said, I’ve read quite a number of books about book collecting and am happy to share my recommendations about those.
-Below you’ll also find reading recommendations for books about: books, how fiction has been written, the history of books, libraries, publishing, presses, dictionaries, and reading.
+Below you’ll also find short reading lists for books about: books, how fiction has been written, the history of books, libraries, publishing, presses, transmission of knowledge, dictionaries, and reading.
 As I say at the bottom, for endless reading recommendations for those who have a much deeper understanding of many of these topics, check out the recommended reading lists attached to each of the courses offered by the Rare Book School at UVA.
 And, if you want to get into a lot more trouble, head over to Oak Knoll Press and say goodbye to all your money.

 But first, a favorite comic: